What is a data dashboard?

 Key benefits of using data dashboards

-The main advantage of using data dashboards is being able to stay on top of KPIs and metrics (no matter the source) at a glance.
-But why is this important?
-Here are three reasons:
+The main advantage of data dashboards is staying on top of KPIs and metrics — no matter the source — at a glance.
+Here are three reasons that matters:

 Valuable insights from big data

-With their ability to consolidate data from multiple sources, data dashboards can let you see the bigger picture.
-They help visualize complex data in an easy-to-understand format.
-A dashboard makes it easier for you to identify trends, patterns, and outliers in your data.
+Data dashboards consolidate data from multiple sources so you can see the bigger picture.
+They help visualize complex data in an easy-to-understand format, making it easier to identify trends, patterns, and outliers.

 Faster and better decisions